facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 ![Techview](screenshots/techview1.png)

+# Example 7

+## Uniden unit

+### Under construction

+This was tested against a Uniden CCTV unit.
+This unit was fitted with a SOIC-16 IC (mx25l12873f).
+This main boad of ths unit was required to be powered whilst performing the extraction.

+This firmware can be extracted with flashrom.

+This flash memory chip took some time to extract using a ch341a so it is suggested to use verbose output mode so you can continue to see that Flashrom is working.

+Total read tiome was in excess of 15 minutes.
+A faster programmer such as the Pi Hat would be more efficient.

+This can be added with `-VVV`

+`sudo flashrom -p ch341a -c ****** -r uniden.bin -VVV`

+The firmware for this model can be unpacked with binwalk and the Matroyoska mode.

+This firmware however swelled to approximatley 5GB once unpacked.

+`sudo binwalk -e -M uniden.bin`

+The password can also likeley be located by searching for '*sPassword=*' utilising bless

 # 8. Disassembling config backups

 ## Example 1 - Swann

  __Incomplete example__

  Swann units all ow their config files to be exported to a USB.
 This file is a binary file which can be uplacked with binwalk.